haxsaw/actuator-docs/source/manual/orch-basic.rst

 that's required; for instance, if you only need to have infra provisioned you can simply supply the infra model and let the orchestrator handle that, or alternatively if you have a namespace that's populated with fixed IP/hostnames for host_ref values for all Roles, you can have the orchestrator manage just the configuration tasks against the set of hosts in the namespace model.
-This allows you to use the orchestrator in variety of circumstances, such as config model development or provisioning of infra for other purposes, as well as standing up whole systems.
+This allows you to use the orchestrator in a variety of circumstances, such as config model development or provisioning of infra for other purposes, as well as standing up whole systems.

 The orchestrator is an instance of the ``actuator.ActuatorOrchestration`` class.
-You give it a number of different models as keyword arguments as well as a list of provisioners for the resources in the infra model, and then ask it to 'initiate' the system the models represent.
+You give it a number of different models as keyword arguments as well as one or more provisioner proxies for the resources in the infra model, and then ask it to 'initiate' the system that the models represent.

 The following Python code shows a simple example of using an AWS proxy to orchestrate the creation of an infra model named MyInfraModel in the my_models.py module.
 To keep things simple, error checking has been removed: